 - From one approach to the other, the San Francisco Bay Bridge is 43,500 feet long (8.5 miles).

-- East span is the world's longest self-anchored suspension bridge
+- The east span is the world's longest self-anchored suspension bridge.

 - The Yerba Buena Tunnel, which connects the two sections of the San Francisco Bay Bridge is 76 feet wide and 58 feet tall.